Crossbow Palio – Sansepolcro

-In May the crossbowmen of Sansepolcro go to Gubbio to engage in a crossbow competition in honor of Sant’Ubaldo.
+In May the crossbowmen of Sansepolcro go to Gubbio to engage in a crossbow competition in honour of Sant’Ubaldo.

-While on the second Sunday of September the crossbowmen of Gubbio challenge their counterparts of Sansepolcro in honor of Sant’Egidio.
-This year the Palio takes place in September 9th and it can be considered as the rematch.
+While on the second Sunday of September the crossbowmen of Gubbio challenge their counterparts of Sansepolcro in honour of Sant’Egidio.
+This year the Palio takes place on September 8th, 2019 and it can be considered as the rematch.

 The palio is the closing event of a whole week of celebrations, such as Convivio Rinascimentale, a themed dinner party at Chiostro di Santa Chiara in Sansepolcro.

-The crossbowmen were very important because they had the task to protect the territory against the enemies and invasors.
+The crossbowmen were very important because they had the task to protect the territory against the enemies and invaders.
 The competition was also a way to keep constantly fit.

 The goal to aim was to hit the corniolo or tasso, (the target) with the arrow threw with the crossbow from a distance of 36 meters.